meerk40t/svgelements/README.md

 ( http://members.chello.at/easyfilter/bresenham.html ).
 They are all MIT Licensed and this library is also MIT licensed.
 In the case of Zingl's work this isn't explicit from his website, however from personal correspondence "'Free and open source' means you can do anything with it like the MIT licence[sic]."

-# License

-This module is under a MIT License.